As a student at Michigan Law, you have access to the best in legal research resources right under your feet.

 ProQuest Congressional is the place to find federal legislative history documents, from 18th century Annals of Congress to last month's hearing transcripts.

-RIA Checkpoint is a full-text database of federal, state, and some international primary tax materials, as well as a number of important secondary tax research sources.
+Checkpoint Edge is a full-text database of federal, state, and some international primary tax materials, as well as a number of important secondary tax research sources.

 The Law Library provides access to thousands of electronic titles, in addition to the print titles in our collection.
 You can find ebooks by searching the Law Library catalog or browsing one of dozens of ebook collections, like the following: